SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: SpatialNet

 \subsection{Discussions}

 The proposed SpatialNet is designed for learning narrow-band and cross-band spatial information.
 However, it is difficult to fully disentangle spatial information from spectral information.
 The narrow-band block processes frequencies independently, but one frequency still involves some spectral information.
-For example, the narrow-band spectral evolution/envelope of speech is quite different from the one of noise, as speech is more temporally correlated and non-stationary, while noise is less temporally correlated and stationary.
+For example, the narrow-band spectral evolution/envelope of speech is quite different from the one of noise, as speech is more temporally correlated and non-stationary, while noise is \addnote[typi]{1}{typically} less temporally correlated and stationary.
 The narrow-band block may also learn this spectral difference for denoising.
 The full-band mapping networks see all frequencies, thus may learn the full-band spectral pattern of signals, but we believe that it does not learn much, as the cross-band block processes frames independently, and one frame does not include any spectral dynamics.
-In addition, the representation capabilities of the full-band mapping networks are limited, as they are shared for all corss-band blocks.
-This issue will be verified in Section~\ref{sec_Spectra_Gen}.
+In addition, the representation capabilities of the full-band mapping networks are limited, as they are shared for all cross-band blocks.
+This issue will be verified in Section~\ref{sec:SpectralInformation}.

 Regarding the order of narrow-band and cross-band blocks, our designing order is first narrow-band then cross-band.
 As demonstrated by many narrow-band techniques, e.g. beamforming, narrow-band inverse filtering and frame clustering, narrow-band provides fundamental information, while cross-band provides some auxiliary information.
-Our experiments (Section~\ref{sec:sub-network}) also testify that, compared to the cross-band block, the narrow-band block contributes much more to the performance, and also consumes much more computations.
-In the proposed SpatialNet, the cross-band block is put before the narrow-band blocks, since this order achieves somewhat better performance than the other way around.
+Our experiments (Section~\ref{sec:sub-network}) also testify that, in our designed SpatialNet, compared to the cross-band block, the narrow-band block contributes much more to the performance, and also consumes much more computations.
+The cross-band block is put before the narrow-band blocks, since this order achieves somewhat better performance than the other way around.
 However, the two blocks will be repeated many times, so the order of them does not matter much.